Welcome back to UCSB!

 Housing needs

-If you’re still looking for housing or have availability in your apartment, view and/or post listings on the UCSB Community Housing Office Rental Listings.
+If you’re still looking for housing or have availability in your apartment, view and/or post listings on the UCSB Community Housing Office Rental Listings and the UCSB Education Abroad Program Housing Exchange Facebook group.

 Back to top